 More legacy businesses will dive deeper into eCommerce by connecting their customers to audiences with products tied to their brands, such as online stores for media brands.

-On-demand manufacturing matures with a wider array of fabrics, materials, and design complexity.
+On-demand manufacturing matures with a broader array of fabrics, materials, and design complexity.

 More brands adopt a hybrid inventory model combining traditional manufacturing and on-demand.